alexb7711/notes/queueing_theory.md

 * $\lambda$: Average rate that customers arrive to the system

 ### Distributional Form of Little's Law
-TODO: Link to probablity section for moments
+TODO: Link to probability section for moments
 TODO: Link for stationary

 Little's law provides a relationship between the first moments of $N(T) \equiv A(t) - D(t)$ (Arrival - Departure) and $W^k$.
 It is also possible to relate higher moments as well.
 To state the distributional form a few assumptions are made